ScottJD1989/SLAPractice/README.md

-# SLAPractice
+# Specific Leaf Area Practice repo

-Specific Leaf area practice repo
+Practising how to use GitHub